spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 # Overview

-Palette supports seamless virtual machine (VM) migration, known as live migration.
-During live migration, the VM and its memory, storage, and CPU resources are moved from one physical host to another without any noticeable downtime.
+Palette supports seamless virtual machine (VM) migration to another physical host in the cluster.
+This is known as *live migration*.
+During live migration, the VM and its memory, storage, and CPU resources are moved from one cluster compute node to another without any noticeable downtime.

 Successful live migrations rely on appropriately configured storage and networking, and live migration must be enabled as a feature gate.
 Live migration is enabled by default in the ``feature-gates`` section of the KubeVirt configuration file that is part of the Spectro VM Dashboard pack.
 For more information, review the [Feature Gates](/vm-management#featuregates) section.

-Successful live migrations also require all VM instances to have an eviction strategy.
-Eviction strategy is the process of deciding which VM instances to move from one physical host to another during live migration.
+Live migration is used with rolling Kubernetes upgrades and workload balancing.
+To avoid interrupting a VM when a node is placed into maintenance or upgraded, all VM instances require a ``LiveMigrate`` eviction strategy.
 By default, the ``spec.template.spec.evictionStrategy`` parameter is set to ``LiveMigrate`` in the KubeVirt configuration file.

-Live migration is used with rolling Kubernetes upgrades and workload balancing.

 # Prerequisites